- Fellowships Overview

-The configured components include clinical rotations, research and development, and the freedom to spend a limited amount of time in a diagnostic specialty of the fellow choice.
+The configured components include clinical rotations, research and development, industrial liaison, and the freedom to spend a limited amount of time in a diagnostic specialty of the fellows choice.
 The fellow is assigned one or more mentors depending on the fellow’s interest and the mentors, the fellow and the director develop a set of rotations, research and diagnostic activities that make the most sense for the fellow’s career goals.

 The common components include weekly didactic courses, monthly and quarterly seminars and national meetings that are attended by all the fellows.
 The goal is to provide a broad, common understanding of informatics regardless of individual interests.

 All faculty hold clinical positions at the Massachusetts General Hospital, the Brigham and Women's Hospital or other Partners Healthcare facilities.
 They hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.

 Interested applicants should send a completed CAP standardized fellowship application, an up-to-date CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, their interest in the two year or blended two year options, three letters of reference (including one from their residency program director or department chief) to:

 Clinical Informatics Fellowship Program